sydney-n2/PIC16A-Project-Fall-22/README.md

 Authors: Sydney Ngao (sydney-n2), Yuanting Pan (YuantingPan), Christine King (cpk-1)

 Description: This project predicts whether a pokemon is legendary or not.
 A legendary pokemon is a special type of pokemon which is especially rare and powerful.
-Our project takes the user input for their Pokemon's statistics such as base egg steps, base happiness level, total base stats, base special attack stat, and capture rate.
-Using a predictive model (decision tree) fitted on the data from the first seven generations of Pokemon, this project will run the inputted statistics through the model to create an output that predicts the legendary status of the Pokemon.
+Our project analyzes data from 802 Pokemon of the first seven generations to find the specific statistics that correlate most with whether a Pokemon is legendary or not and then uses those statistics to create a predictive model.
+Using a decision tree fitted on the data, this project will predict the legendary status of a Pokemon.

 Python packages used: pandas (1.5.2), numpy (1.23.5), matplotlib (3.6.2), sklearn (1.1.3)

-Demo file description: *insert later*
+Demo file description: The demo.py file contains a program that allows the user to use the model to find out if their Pokemon of choice is legendary or not.
+The program prompts for the user to input certain statistics of the Pokemon of choice.
+The Pokemon could be real or one that the user made up.
+The Notebook Demo file is a jupyter notebook which shows graphs of the decision tree and correlation matrices for the dataset.

 Scope and limitations: The dataset we trained the predictive model on only contains the first seven generations of pokemon; it does not include the more recent generations and thus excludes the newer pokemon.
 One potential extension of this project would be to create a generator which could generate hypothetical but realistic pokemon, complete with stats.